stanislavglazko/meme-generator-service/README.md

     git clone <repository-url>
     ```

-2. Create a `.env` file and provide necessary environment variables such as `DJANGO_SECRET_KEY`.

-3. Build and initialize the Docker containers and apply the migrations by running:
+2. Build and initialize the Docker containers and apply the migrations by running:
     ```bash
     make init
     ```

-4. You can now access the API at `http://localhost:8000/swagger/` and the admin panel at `http://localhost:8000/admin`.
+3. You can now access the API at `http://localhost:8000/swagger/` and the admin panel at `http://localhost:8000/admin`.

-5. To add meme templates, use the Django Admin panel.
+4. To add meme templates, use the Django Admin panel.

 ## Requirements